Dudeman85/CVid-LegacyPlayer/README.md

 This simple program can play videos on the Windows CMD or Powershell.
 In case VLC is just too complex.

+NOTE: This is a proof of concept for the paper *Rasterization and Rendering in a Console* implemented in https://github.com/Dudeman85/CVid.

 ## Compilation
 Everything is contained in CVid.cpp.
 Simply compile with **MSVC**.